cloud8421/today/README.md

                            pending and in progress tasks.
+Optionally takes a context option (--context or -c) to filter tasks by that context. out-for-today            Generate a out for today message summary, including all in progress, done and cancelled tasks.
 Optionally takes a context option (--context or -c) to filter tasks by that context.

 Refs management:
   refs                     List all configured ref replacement rules.